-As another year draws to an end, we start to look towards the exciting adventures that 2016 has in store.
-For some of us, the New Year promises the backpacking trip of a lifetime, while for others it will be that much-needed tropical vacation with the kids.
+As another year draws to an end, we start to look towards the exciting adventures that the new year has in store.
+For some of us, the new year promises the backpacking trip of a lifetime, while for others it will be that much-needed tropical vacation with the kids.

 Do – Read the reviews

 Review websites like TripAdvisor should be the first port of call for travellers wanting the inside scoop on accommodation, tours and restaurants.
 Guests rate everything from cleanliness to bar service, and post personal reviews about their experience.

 Hotels can be deceptive with their online advertisements, with edited photos showing conveniently flattering angles of what are in reality substandard rooms.

 When choosing your accommodation, a quick read of guest reviews can help you avoid unpleasant surprises on arrival.

 Don’t – Underestimate your bag

 As the most seasoned travellers well know, your bag can be everything.
 Making your flight on time can be demanding enough, without having your tattered luggage spilling your worldly possessions across the airport floor.